alersh/netflow/README.md

 an array, or a summary description.
 The output visualization plots the output data.
 The description tab explains the usage of this node.

-To run this network, click the Run button.
+To run this network, click the Run button (green running man).
 If a node is successfully executed, it will turn green.
 A red colour indicates an error during the execution, while a yellow colour indicates the operation is being run.

 ![](img/branch_summary_run.png)